mitchwagner/algorithms-and-data-structures/README.md

 Essentially, if your code interacts directly on top of a data structure, it should go in the `data structures` folder.
-If, instead, your code interfacts with data structure only via interfaces, then it should be incldued in the `algorithims` folder.
+If, instead, your code interfacts with data structure only via interfaces, then it should be incldued in the `algorithms` folder.